 Sexual assault response coordinators and victim advocates continue to provide the same services to victims, including ensuring they receive the care they deserve through efforts such as addressing safety needs, explaining reporting options, ensuring they receive the appropriate medical and non-medical care and support, and advocating for the victim throughout the process.
 While it is important for SARCs and VAs to be aware of the changes to the legal process and how they impact the decision of a victim to file an unrestricted or restricted report, SARCs and VAs support victims regardless of how they choose to report.

-Sexual harassment will not be considered a “covered offense” until Jan.
-1, 2025.
-Until then, sexual harassment will continue to be handled under the previous system.
-Commanders, with advice from judge advocates, determine what to do in those cases.
-Sexual harassment allegations will be covered offenses if the date of the incident is after Jan.
+Sexual harassment allegations are considered a "covered offense" if the date of the incident is after Jan.
 1, 2025, a formal complaint is made, and the complaint is substantiated.

 FINAL_OSTC InfographicPosters-11x17.pdf [PDF - 2.8 MB]